-This April, just in time for a new wave of confused and bleary-eyed creative graduates, Craig Oldham – one of the most influential designers in the UK – will release his new book, Oh Sh*t...
+This April, just in time for a new wave of confused and bleary-eyed creative graduates, Craig Oldham will release his new book, Oh Sh*t...
 What Now?: Honest Advice for New Graphic Designers, published by Laurence King.

 For those fresh graduates feeling a little unemployed post-university, Craig shares his own experiences, ideas, advice, criticism and encouragement.
 As well as help on landing your first job, he talks about getting the second one too.

 It contains profanity.
 Because, sometimes, working in design is "sh*t".
 This book will offer advice on what to do if things get hard, bad, or if you f%ck up.
 Like how to know when to leave a job, or what to do if you get sacked.
 It's painfully honest.
 But Craig also tells you how to boss an interview, spruce up your portfolio, or even how to set up a studio.
 This straightforward, funny and frequently irreverent guide is a must-read for all creative arts students.

 And, because all great ideas start in the pub, the book is printed on beermat board in neon ink.
 We spoke to Craig about this, and much more.

 What spurred you to write this book?

 It was a mix of things.
 Ever since I gained employment as a designer, I've also been teaching in various capacities and documenting both.
 I tend to be quite reflective on why I do things, or why I want to, and this has manifested in many projects where I've shared my experiences with those yet to experience similar (such as students and younger people).
-And I've always believed in being honest about those experiences and sharing the real-life-ness of them.
+And I've always believed in being honest about those experiences and sharing the reality of them.